 It was Lady Llanover who championed the development of a Welsh national costume.
 Her estate workers were obliged to wear locally-made and traditionally-styled clothes.
 In order to help preserve the traditional styles of dress, she drew illustrations of her ideas of Welsh costume, attributing them to specific regions of Wales.
 Her main motive is thought to have been to save the Welsh flannel and woollen industry which was under threat from imported cotton.
 With this in mind, she built a Welsh woollen mill on the Llanover Estate.
 The textile tradition is continued by Sioni Rhys Handweavers in nearby Pandy, who have recreated some of the Llanover designs in their collection.

 The gardens at Llanover House (which is privately owned and not open to the public) were created by Augusta Hall’s father at the end of the eighteenth century.
 He used the Rhyd-y-Meirch stream to create a garden with notable water features and planted trees such as the London Plane, which had recently been introduced into Great Britain.
 Successive generations of the family have continued the culture of planting for the long- term, while the original landscaping designed and built over two hundred years ago still remains intact.
-Visitors are welcomed to the gardens on selected dates as part of the Open Gardens Scheme, or by appointment.
-Llanover Garden School offers an interesting series of talks and workshops throughout the year.
+Visitors can stroll around the gardens on selected dates, and groups are welcome by appointment.

 Place of pilgrimage